CartWebApp/project-adventure-369/README.md

 # terry-game
-A dumb game we have to make for CART.
+A game we have to make for CART.